asyncapi/website/pages/blog/intent-driven-api.md

             minimum: 0
             description: Light intensity measured in lumens.
 ```

+By the time of this post, there is only one implementation of the parser, which is built-in Javascript.
+[Parser-js][parser-js] parses AsyncAPI spec documents and provides functions to work with them and access the different objects and their values.

 In the hypothetical case a user wants to parse this document and *get all the messages a consumer of the application can consume*, this is needed: